Go Style Guide in Vald

 ...

-beforeFunc func(*testing.T) // helper function to initialze testing
+beforeFunc func(*testing.T) // helper function to initialize testing

 afterFunc func(*testing.T) // helper function to cleanup